 Bank of America offers some of the best business checking accounts on the market with the support and security of a big national bank.

-With Fundamentals Banking, you get access to dedicated small business specialists, along with intuitive tools like a cash flow monitor and Erica, BoA’s virtual assistant.
+With Fundamentals Banking, you can access dedicated small business specialists, intuitive tools like a cash flow monitor, and Erica, BoA’s virtual assistant.

 Fundamental Banking is best for cash-heavy businesses, with no transaction fees on your first 200 transactions per month.
 That limit increases to 500 free transactions with the Business Advantage Relationship Banking account.